The CU 401(a) Plan is a defined contribution plan.

 - The annual 2019 contribution limit is $56,000.

 - The salary limit for 2019 is $280,000, meaning contributions aren't made on salary higher than $280,000, (with the exception of a grandfather clause for employees who participated in the Plan on or before July 1, 1996, and have had no break in service.
 The salary limit for those employees is $415,000).

 - If you are a new CU employee and participated in a 401(a) plan at your previous employer this year, the $56,000 contribution limit and $280,000 salary limit start over when joining CU's 401(a) Plan.

 - Both the CU 401(a) - mandatory plan and PERA's 401(k) - voluntary plan are subject to the Internal Revenue Code Section 415(c).
 If your mandatory plan is the CU 401(a) Plan, and you also contribute to the PERA 401(k) - voluntary plan, the combination of those contributions are subject to the Code Section 415(c) contribution limit of $56,000 for 2019.

 On average, pay low fees—and enjoy more transparency.

 By doing business with a single service provider, CU is helping participants save on both participant-paid administrative fees as well as investment fund management fees.
 Because administrative and fund fees are currently bundled, the university can't compute the exact savings for participants.
-However, the new administrative fee is a very low 7 basis points (0.07% of your balance) for the services being provided.
+However, the new administrative fee is very low (0.057% of your balance) for the services being provided.